-If you are passing through our area, please stop and see us!
-You can schedule your visit online and a member of the Admissions staff will be in touch with you to confirm the details of your visit.
-Campus visits can be scheduled for Tuesdays, Wednesdays, and Thursdays throughout the Fall and Spring semester (the Office of Admissions will not schedule visits on school breaks, holidays, or during exams).
+You can schedule your visit online using the self-registration below (we ask at least 48 hours in advance) and a member of the Admissions staff will be in touch with you to confirm the details of your visit.
+Campus visits can be scheduled for Tuesdays, Wednesdays, and Thursdays throughout the Fall and Spring semester.
+Note that the Office of Admissions will not schedule visits on school breaks, holidays, or during exams.

-Visits begin at 9:00am during the academic year and include an admissions presentation from a current student, a campus tour, and an one-on-one meeting with an Admissions representative.
-You might also consider attending a class, a weekly Chapel service (Tuesdays and Thursday), Coffee Hour (Wednesdays), or meeting with a member of our faculty.
+Visits begin at 8:30am during the academic year and include meeting with a current student, a campus tour, and an one-on-one meeting with an Admissions representative.
+You might also consider attending a class, joining the community for worship (Tuesdays and Thursday), Coffee Hour (Wednesdays), or meeting with a member of our faculty.

 Typical Visit on Tuesdays and Thursdays

-8:30am Arrive in the Admissions Office 9:00 – 9:25am Meeting with a Current Student, Admissions and Student Life Overview, and Campus Tour 9:30 – 10:45am Class 11:00am – 12:00pm Chapel 12:00pm Community Lunch 12:45pm Meet with an Admissions Representative If you’d like to attend a class, please indicate so on the online visit scheduler.
+8:30am Arrive in the Admissions Office 9:00 – 9:25am Meet with a Current Student and Campus Tour 9:30 – 10:45am Class 11:00am – 12:00pm Community Worship 12:00pm Community Lunch 12:45pm Meet with an Admissions Representative If you’d like to attend a class or meet with a faculty member, please indicate so on the online visit scheduler.

-Our open house days are designed to give you a glimpse of what it is like to be a student at Wake Forest University School of Divinity.
-Open house days usually include information sessions, campus tours, one of our weekly Chapel services, attending a class and having lunch with faculty and students.
+Our open houses are designed to give you a glimpse of what it is like to be a student at Wake Forest University School of Divinity.
+Open house group visit days usually include information sessions on the curriculum and Art of Ministry program, a campus tour, attending Community Worship, joining a class, and having lunch with faculty and students.
 Come spend a day with us.

 Join the School of Divinity this Fall for Open House!
-You will have the opportunity to join other prospective students in Winston-Salem to explore Wake Forest and all we have to offer.
+You will have the opportunity to visit alongside a group of other prospective students in Winston-Salem to explore Wake Forest and all we have to offer.
 Meeting faculty, learning about the curriculum, and talking with current students about the advantages of attending Wake Forest for your theological education is just the beginning of what you’ll experience in your visit to the School of Divinity community.

-Wake Divinity Day is an Open House designed for admitted students, those in the application process for Fall 2015, and those interested in finding out more about theological education at the School of Divinity.
+Wake Divinity Day is an Open House designed for admitted students, those in the application process, and those interested in finding out more about theological education at the School of Divinity.

 - Recruiter on the Road

-To see if we’ll be in your area, check out where School of Divinity Admissions reps are going to be!
-The School of Divinity visits several schools and congregations throughout the year.
-You will also find admissions staff, current students, and alumni at graduate and professional school fairs, and seminary days.
-We also co-sponsor festivals (like the east coast Wild Goose Festival), special gatherings, and lectures.
+To see if we’ll be in your area, check out where School of Divinity is traveling to!
+Admissions reps, faculty, current students, and alumni visits several schools, congregations, graduate and professional school fairs, and seminary days throughout the year.
+We also co-sponsor festivals (like the east coast Wild Goose Festival and Academy of Preachers’ Festival of Young Preachers), special gatherings, and lectures.

 If you would like to meet with a representative while he or she is in your area, please contact him/her using the information listed on the event description from the schedule.
 We look forward to meeting with you!